Unofficial-Extend-Project-Mirror/openfoam-extend-swak4Foam-dev/Documentation/swak4FoamReference.md

 As all drivers are derived from *Common* there is a set of options that is available in all drivers/parser.

+The hierarchy fo the `Cloud` parsers goes on below `ThermalCloud` but further clouds have been omitted for brevity

 ![img](parserRelationships.png "Inheritance relation of the Parsers")

 Usually the parser used is determined by the using entity (for